Skip to main content

 Is Probuphine better than Sublocade?

-Probuphine and Sublocade are long-acting forms of buprenorphine.
-There is no evidence that one is better than the other.
-They are both used in long-term medication-assisted treatment (MAT) for opioid use disorder (OUD).
+Probuphine and Sublocade are long-acting forms of buprenorphine, but the Probuphine brand has been discontinued in the United States.
+There was no evidence that one is better than the other.
+They were both used in long-term medication-assisted treatment (MAT) for opioid use disorder (OUD).

-Probuphine is implanted under the skin for several months, and Sublocade is a monthly injectable.
-Both of these drugs improve recovery from OUD because they eliminate the possibility of missing daily doses of buprenorphine that may lead to a relapse.
+Probuphine was implanted under the skin for several months, and Sublocade is a monthly injectable.
+Both of these drugs improved recovery from OUD because they eliminated the possibility of missing daily doses of buprenorphine that may lead to a relapse.

 Buprenorphine is an opioid drug, but when used in treatment of opioid addiction at the proper dose, it can block the effects of stronger opioids like heroin.
 Taken by mouth on a daily basis, implanted or injected, the constant low dose decreases the cravings caused by addiction.
 Along with counseling and support therapies, buprenorphine as prescribed can reduce OUD and the risk of overdose and death from OUD.